Magazine

 Tip:

-To increase your credit score: pay your bills every month, keep your credit card balance to less than 70% of the available credit line, don't close unused credit cards, and review your credit card reports (use the free mobile app - CreditKarma).
+To increase your credit score, pay your bills monthly, keep your credit card balance to less than 70% of the available credit line, don't close unused credit cards, and review your credit card reports (use the free mobile app - CreditKarma).

 In conclusion